Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Experimental Results

 \subsubsection{\textbf{Varying the Number of Retrieved Individuals}}

-We investigate the impact of retrieval size K on \textbf{OG-MAR}'s performance by varying the number of retrieved demographically similar individuals across K $\in$ \{1, 3, 5, 10\}.
+We investigate the impact of retrieval size $K$ on \textbf{OG-MAR}'s performance by varying the number of retrieved demographically similar individuals across $K \in \{1, 3, 5, 10\}$.
 Figure~\ref{fig:k_ablation} reports average accuracy for GPT-4o-mini, Gemini 2.5 Flash Lite, QWEN 2.5, and EXAONE 3.5.

-All four models achieve their best overall performance at K=5, outperforming other retrieval sizes by +0.003 to +0.07 across different models.
-While Gemini 2.5 Flash Lite shows minimal difference between K=3 and K=5, the remaining models exhibit substantially larger improvements from K=3 to K=5, with gains ranging from 0.03 to 0.05.
-When retrieval size increases to K=10, all models show clear performance degradation, with accuracy drops ranging from 0.02 to 0.07 compared to K=5.
-These results reveal a clear trade-off: K=1 retrieves narrow value-persona signals, whereas K=5 offers richer yet stable context.
-Consequently, we adopt K=5 as the default retrieval depth throughout our experiments\footnote{Complete results for all regional datasets are in Appendix~\ref{app:k-ablation-full}.}.
+All four models achieve their best overall performance at $K{=}5$, outperforming other retrieval sizes by +0.003 to +0.07 across different models.
+While Gemini 2.5 Flash Lite shows minimal difference between $K{=}3$ and $K{=}5$, the remaining models exhibit substantially larger improvements from $K{=}3$ to $K{=}5$, with gains ranging from 0.03 to 0.05.
+When retrieval size increases to $K{=}10$, all models show clear performance degradation, with accuracy drops ranging from 0.02 to 0.07 compared to $K{=}5$.
+These results reveal a clear trade-off: $K{=}1$ retrieves narrow value-persona signals, whereas $K{=}5$ offers richer yet stable context.
+Consequently, we adopt $K{=}5$ as the default retrieval depth throughout our experiments\footnote{Complete results for all regional datasets are in Appendix~\ref{app:k-ablation-full}.}.